-As part of the wide-ranging efforts many have undertaken to keep us all entertained/ learning and connected during this time of social distancing, the National Forest Gardening Scheme and its members have organised a 8 week series of FREE seminars covering a variety of topics related to forest gardening.
+As part of the wide-ranging efforts many have undertaken to keep us all entertained/learning and connected during this time of social distancing due to the coronavirus pandemic, the National Forest Gardening Scheme and its members organised a 8 week series of FREE seminars covering a variety of topics related to forest gardening.

 The topics are varied so whether you’re just beginning, have a few years under your belt or are looking to advocate to access space to create a new forest garden in your area there will be something for you.

 Each is a standalone presentation – so watch as many as you like!

 - Permaculture principles of forest gardening & how to forage a super salad – Jo Barker

 - How and why to advocate for forest gardens in your area – Daniel Scharf, Hannah Gardiner, Jane Morris

 - The guilds of a forest garden – Tomas Remiarz